False membership rate control in mixture models: Methods

 \paragraph{Thresholding selection rules}

-In this section, we introduce the selection rule, which assesses which items have to be classified.
-From the above paragraph, it is natural to consider a thresholding based selection rule $S=\{i\in \{1,\dots,n\}\::\: T^*_i \leq t\}$, for some threshold $t$ to be suitably chosen.
-The following result gives insights for choosing such a threshold $t$.
+In this section, we introduce the selection rule, that decides which items are to be classified.
+From the above paragraph, it is natural to consider a thresholding-based selection rule of the form $S=\{i\in \{1,\dots,n\}\::\: T^*_i \leq t\}$, for some threshold $t$ to be chosen suitably.
+The following result gives insights for the choice of such a threshold $t$.

 \begin{lemma} For a procedure $\proc=(\widehat{\mathbf{Z}}^*, S)$ with Bayes clustering and an arbitrary selection $S$,

 \end{lemma}

 As a consequence, a first way to build an (oracle) selection is to set